Toko Lay: Indonesian occupation–present

 As of late August 1999, near the end of the Indonesian occupation, and immediately before the East Timorese independence referendum was held, the manager of Toko Lay was Lay Chung Eng, son of the founder.
 The building showed few signs of the invasion.

 During the post-referendum violence of the following month, Toko Lay was damaged.
 Two years later, burn marks were still visible on its façade and in the godown behind it.
 By then, the shop manager was Charles Tan; he told the South China Morning Post that it was very sad to see the full extent of the damage around Dili, but also said that, "We can't be angry at the destruction of our property.
 Everyone suffered at that time, not only me."

 In mid 2012, a mass grave containing the bodies of 72 people, likely of Chinese ethnicity, was found at the Government Palace, near the Toko Lay building.
 It was not clear whether the grave dated to the Indonesian invasion of 1975 or to an earlier time, such as World War II.

-Damien Kingsbury, an Australian academic specialising in East Timor affairs, said that if the bones discovered at that time were not East Timorese, they were likely to be from East Timor's large Chinese community at the time of the Indonesian invasion.
+Damien Kingsbury, an Australian academic specialising in Timor-Leste affairs, said that if the bones discovered at that time were not East Timorese, they were likely to be from East Timor's large Chinese community at the time of the Indonesian invasion.
 "When the Indonesians invaded [the territory] in 1975, ... [the Chinese] were one of the main targets of the Indonesian military," he explained.

 In 2022, Centro Nacional Chega! identified Toko Lay as one of more than 30 historical sites across Dili forming part of the story of East Timor's 24-year resistance against Indonesian occupation.